 The course is held in Mosman Bay at the 3rd Sea Scout Hall Mosman in a class room setting, starting at 9am, finishing at approximately 3.30pm.
 Live in the east or the west?
-We have pick-up points in Rose Bay and Cabarita where we can pick you up at 8.30am and drop you back after the course has finished around 4:00pm.
+We have pick-up points in Rose Bay (8:30am) and Cabarita (8:00am) where we can pick you up at and drop you back after the course has finished around 4:00pm.
 The course consists of theory, practical boat training and theory exam.
 No practical log book required.
 You can then visit the RMS to obtain your licence.

 The theory component of the boat licence NSW course takes place in one of our waterfront classrooms.
 Never fear – even though it’s theory (and there are some serious safety aspects) our qualified trainers make it interesting and informative.

 The practical component is the really fun part.
 Here you will board our 6.5m training boat and put everything that you’ve learned in the classroom into real-life practice.
 Out on the water you’ll get behind the helm and practise boat handling, navigating, mooring and more.
 It can be a little challenging if you’ve never driven a boat before, but don’t worry – our qualified instructors are friendly and patient and will make sure you get it right.
 That’s why you’re doing the course, after all!